How to Become a Physical Therapist: 2025 Step-By-Step Guide

 Cost

-The cost of a DPT program will vary depending on factors like the location of the school or program and whether it is a private or public institution.
+The cost of a DPT program will vary depending on factors like the school or program's location and whether it is a private or public institution.
 It also varies depending on the length of the program and the certificate or degree awarded.

 Besides tuition, DPT programs also often have annual fees and other program expenses associated with them.
 Such costs include background check fees for clinical education, activity fees, identification card fees, textbooks, and professional liability insurance.
 You also need to account for housing and transportation costs during the program.